College soccer: Japan

-The All-Japan University Selection Team traveled to Italy from August 4 to 16, 2025, and played five matches there, drawing 1-1 with Genoa and Cesena, losing 0-1 to Verona, and a 4-1 win against Milan Futuro.
+The All-Japan University Selection Team traveled to Italy from August 4 to 16, 2025, and played five matches there, drawing 1-1 with Genoa CFC and Cesena FC, losing 0-1 to Hellas Verona FC, and a 4-1 win against Milan Futuro.

 On the 15th, without a break, they played a friendly match against Serie A's Fiorentina and won 2-1, drawing international attention to the high level of Japanese university soccer.

+The Japan national team that won the 2026 AFC U-23 Asian Cup in January 2026 was also composed of U21 players, two years younger than the regulation age, and included many university students under 20.
+They had to play matches during daylight hours in the high temperatures of Saudi Arabia, with only two days between group stage matches.
+However, Japanese university soccer teams benefit from summer vacation periods allowing ample training time.
+They also hold summer training camps in cooler locations, giving them some acclimatization to hot conditions.
+Research has been conducted regarding health, fatigue recovery, and safety aspects under such conditions.

 Regarding women's university soccer in Japan, as of December 2008, 64 universities are members of the Japan University Women's Football Association, and 1,261 players are registered with the Japan Football Association (JFA).
 Until then, the registered players in university soccer were not of a high level, as many of them started playing soccer at university.
 However, since the late 2000s, the number of registered players has increased, and top-level players from high school teams have chosen to play at the university level due to their success in the Universiade, and the level of university soccer has improved.

 In the case of women's soccer, past Universiade results show five runner-ups and two third-place finishes, indicating that Japanese women's university soccer is at a level where it is always in a position to challenge for the world championship.

 The All Japan Women's University Football Championship, one of the main and most prestigious university women's soccer tournaments in Japan, decides the university championship, with teams that have won their regional and playoff rounds competing for the championship in the preliminary league and then the final tournament.
 In addition, the "National University Women's Soccer Tsukuba Festival" is held every August with the participation of more than 30 teams.
-In addition, there are regional tournaments that were started to strengthen the 2001_Summer_Universiade.
+In addition, there are regional tournaments that were started to strengthen the 2001 Summer Universiade.
 These regional tournaments have developed from the East-West tournaments in the past and have played a role in strengthening university women's soccer.